bennyhat/papa_visits/README.md

 ### Testing
 - I mainly focused on unit testing and test driving in most functionality.
-- I didn't do any mocking, so there are not really any good database failure scenario tests.
+- I didn't do any mocking, so there are not really any good database failure scenario tests (lock timeouts, for example).
   - I really wanted to try a `Mox` based approach to the injecting errors via the `Ecto.Adapter` behaviour(s), but ran into some errors, and decided for the sake of time to just note that low-level database errors were not tested.
   - Another option would be the excellent library called `Mimic`, but I figued it was best not to showcase mocking since it's generally frowned-upon.
 - Otherwise, I was curious about why a transaction was good enough to pass some concurrency cases in the unit tests so I built some integration tests to confirm that `FOR UPDATE` was necessary for the transactions (as built, at least).